COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Dramatic improvements in survival have been achieved for children and adolescents with cancer.
 Between 1975 and 2010, childhood cancer mortality decreased by more than 50%.
 For Ewing sarcoma, the 5-year survival rate has increased over the same time from 59% to 78% for children younger than 15 years and from 20% to 60% for adolescents aged 15 to 19 years.
-Childhood and adolescent cancer survivors require close follow-up because cancer therapy side effects may persist or develop months or years after treatment.
-Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors.

-Studies using immunohistochemical markers, cytogenetics,[5,6] molecular genetics, and tissue culture indicate that Ewing sarcoma is derived from a primordial bone marrow–derived mesenchymal stem cell.[8,9] Older terms such as primitive neuroectodermal tumor, Askin tumor (Ewing sarcoma of chest wall), and extraosseous Ewing sarcoma (often combined in the term Ewing sarcoma family of tumors) refer to this same tumor.
+Studies using immunohistochemical markers, cytogenetics,[3,4] molecular genetics, and tissue culture indicate that Ewing sarcoma is derived from a primordial bone marrow–derived mesenchymal stem cell.[6,7] Older terms such as peripheral primitive neuroectodermal tumor, Askin tumor (Ewing sarcoma of chest wall), and extraosseous Ewing sarcoma (often combined in the term Ewing sarcoma family of tumors) refer to this same tumor.

-The incidence of Ewing sarcoma is approximately three cases per 1 million per year and has remained unchanged for 30 years.
-Data from the U.S. National Cancer Institute (NCI) Surveillance, Epidemiology, and End Results (SEER) registries report an overall incidence of Ewing sarcoma of one case per 1 million in the U.S. population.
-The incidence in patients aged 10 to 19 years is between nine and ten cases per 1 million.
-The same analysis suggests that the incidence of Ewing sarcoma in the United States is nine times greater in Caucasians than in African American people, with an intermediate incidence in Asian people.[9,10]
+The incidence of Ewing sarcoma has remained unchanged for 30 years.
+The incidence for all ages is one case per 1 million people in the United States.
+In patients aged 10 to 19 years, the incidence is between nine and ten cases per 1 million people.
+The same analysis suggests that the incidence of Ewing sarcoma in the United States is nine times greater in White people than in African American people, with an intermediate incidence in Asian people.[9,10]

 The median age of patients with Ewing sarcoma is 15 years, and more than 50% of patients are adolescents.
-Well-characterized cases of Ewing sarcoma in neonates and infants have been described.[12,13] Based on data from 1,426 patients entered on European Intergroup Cooperative Ewing Sarcoma Studies (EI-CESS), 59% of patients are male and 41% are female.
-Primary sites of bone disease include the following:
+Well-characterized cases of Ewing sarcoma in neonates and infants have been described.[12,13] Based on data from 1,426 patients entered on European Intergroup Cooperative Ewing Sarcoma Studies, 59% of patients are male and 41% are female.

-For extraosseous primary tumors, the most common primary sites of disease include the following:
+For extraosseous primary tumors, the most common primary sites of disease include the following:[16,17]

-The Surveillance, Epidemiology, and End Results (SEER) database was used to compare patients younger than 40 years with Ewing sarcoma who presented with skeletal and extraosseous primary sites.
-Patients with extraosseous Ewing sarcoma were more likely to be older, female, nonwhite, and have axial primary sites and were less likely to have pelvic primary sites when compared with patients with skeletal Ewing sarcoma.
+The Surveillance, Epidemiology, and End Results (SEER) database was used to compare patients younger than 40 years with Ewing sarcoma who presented with skeletal and extraosseous primary sites (refer to Table 1).
+Patients with extraosseous Ewing sarcoma were more likely to be older, female, of non-White race, and have axial primary sites, and were less likely to have pelvic primary sites than were patients with skeletal Ewing sarcoma.

-The two major types of prognostic factors for patients with Ewing sarcoma are as follows:
+The two major types of prognostic factors for patients with Ewing sarcoma are grouped as follows:

 The following are not considered to be adverse prognostic factors for Ewing sarcoma: